-Our Training Team
+Our Education Team

-|Kim DeLaFuente, MA, ACSM-PD: Kim is a community exercise educator and internship supervisor.
-She is also an adjunct instructor in the Movement Science Department of Grand Valley State University.
-Kim earned her graduate degree from Michigan State University in Exercise Physiology and her bachelor’s degree from Central Michigan University in Health Promotion.
-Her career expands more than 25 years and includes experience in cardiac rehabilitation, corporate wellness, community programming and childhood obesity.
+|Kim DeLaFuente, MA, ACSM-PD: Kim earned her graduate degree from Michigan State University in Exercise Physiology and her bachelor’s degree from Central Michigan University in Health Promotion.
+She is a community health educator with particular interest in the role of exercise and sleep in the prevention and treatment of chronic conditions.
+Kim served as an adjunct instructor in the Exercise Science Department of Grand Valley State University.
+She also has experience in cardiac rehabilitation, corporate wellness, community programming and childhood obesity programming.
 Kim has co-authored two childhood obesity prevention and intervention programs including FitKids360.
 Kim is a certified American College of Sports Medicine Clinical Program Director and is Wellcoach trained.

-|Libby Stern, LMSW, TTS: Libby is a licensed master social worker and a community health educator.
+|Libby Stern, LMSW, NCTTP: Libby is a licensed master social worker and a tobacco treatment specialist.
 She has a Bachelor of Science degree in Allied Health from Georgia State University and a Master in Social Work from Columbia University.
-Libby is also certified by the Mayo Clinic as a tobacco addiction specialist.
-For much of her career she has focused on prevention and treatment of addiction, with a primary focus on tobacco dependence during the past ten years.
-As community educator Libby’s passions include advocacy, tobacco prevention with youth, and making tobacco cessation available for everyone.
+Libby is also certified through Mayo Clinic as a tobacco addiction specialist and has a national certificate in tobacco treatment practice.
+For much of her career she has focused on prevention and treatment of addiction, with a primary focus on tobacco dependence during the past fifteen years.
+Libby’s passions include advocacy, tobacco prevention with youth, and making tobacco cessation available for everyone.

-|Sue VerWys, MSN, RN, FCN: Sue is a master’s prepared registered nurse with many years of experience in cardiovascular nursing in medical intensive care, cardiac rehabilitation, heart transplant and community education.
+|Sue VerWys, MSN, RN: Sue is a master’s prepared registered nurse with many years of experience in cardiovascular nursing in medical intensive care, cardiac rehabilitation, heart transplant and community education.
 She is trained as a Wellcoach and a faith community nurse (parish nurse).
 Sue graduated from Grand Rapids Community College, University of Michigan, Grand Valley State University and the University of Phoenix.
 She enjoys teaching people of all ages and helping them to make healthier choices in their lives.

 |Susie M. Williamson, MM, MA, BA: Susie is a community health educator.
 She holds a Master of Management from Aquinas College, Master of Public Administration from Bowling Green State University and a Bachelor of Political Science from South Carolina State University.
 She has worked for Spectrum Health for over ten years as a community health worker and currently holds the position of community health educator.
 She is the education coordinator for monthly in-services offered to agency staff as “train-the-trainer” opportunities.
 Approximately 100 agency staffs members attend these in-services from various community agencies.
-She also organizes health educational workshops for staff and community agencies.
-Her latest project is the development of a Cultural Humility Initiative featuring diversity in the workplace.
-Susie is a steering committee member of the Michigan Community Health Alliance working to make Community Health Worker a sustainable profession, board member of Bethany Christian Services and committee member of Responding to Racism Task Force.|
+She also organizes health educational workshops for staff and community agencies.|